IPESE/REHO/documentation/sections/4_Package_structure.rst

 .. automodule:: reho.plotting

-- `layout.csv`: the plotting relies on this file to get the *color* and the *labels* that characterize the units and the layers.
+- ``layout.csv``: the plotting relies on this file to get the *color* and the *labels* that characterize the units and the layers.
-- `sia380_1.csv`: contains the translation of building's affectation in roman numbering to labels in the SIA 380/1 norm.
+- ``sia380_1.csv``: contains the translation of building's affectation in roman numbering to labels in the SIA 380/1 norm.

 *plotting.py*
 ---------------

 .. automodule:: reho.plotting.plotting
-   :members: plot_performance, plot_expenses, plot_sankey, plot_sunburst_eud, plot_unit_monthly
+   :members:

 *rainbow_plots.py*
 ------------------